Southern California Poetry Festival

 2. Oh, you say Mt.
 SAC is large.
 How in the Dickenson will I find PoFest on an enormous campus?

 Relax.
 If I can find it, so can you.
-I have drawn a triangle around the buildings where the events will be taking place (See campus map below).
-The main room for readings is in building 28A, Room 103.
+I have drawn a triangle and square around the buildings where the events will be taking place (See campus map below).
+The main room for readings and Saturday's workshop is in building 28A, Room 103.
 The Mt.
 SAC Randall Planetarium is building 26C.
-The morning workshops will be facilitated in the Writing Center's Computer Lab.
+The Sunday morning workshop will be facilitated in the Writing Center's Computer Lab.
 The writing center itself is 26B, Room 1561A.

 3. Don't tell me to relax.
 You're not the boss of me.
 Where should I park?